 The Garden Day Programme is a 12-week, 12 Step-based, intensive, non-residential rehab programme for people with addiction/substance misuse issues who have already detoxed.
-We are located in a beautiful garden two minutes’ walk from the Kairos Community post-detox hostel at Linden Grove in Nunhead, London SE15, the residential centre for eligible clients.
+We are located in a beautiful garden two minutes’ walk from the Kairos Linden Grove Abstinence-Support Hostel in Nunhead, London SE15, the residential centre for eligible clients.

 We can be reached by train to Peckham Rye or Nunhead stations, and by P12 or 78 bus.
 We operate a Monday to Friday timetable, 10am–3pm.

 ■ is staffed by three qualified professional addiction counsellors who share over 50 years experience of working in addiction and psychotherapy

 ■ includes daily group therapy, the most powerful medium of change

 ■ also includes addiction and recovery workshops and psycho-educational groups, 12 Step workshops, art therapy, meditation and Qi Gong

 ■ celebrates success at graduation with a certificate of completion